cggh/panoptes/documentation/importsettings.rst

   Property groups can be used to combine sets of related properties into sections in the app.

+.. _Properties:
 Properties
   *List (required)*
   The datatable yaml should contain a token "Properties", which contains a list of descriptions for all table columns used in the app.
-  Each item in this list can contain the following tokens:
+  See `Property settings`_ for an overview of the tokens that can be used for each individual item in this list.

 *The following set of tags is used to define the items in a datatable as positions on the genome.*